Geoff Palmer (scientist): Early life

 Palmer was born in St Elizabeth, Jamaica, on 9 April 1940.
 His father left home when Palmer was seven years old; afterwards his mother moved to work as a dressmaker in England in 1948, part of the Windrush generation.
 Palmer grew up in Kingston, Jamaica, in the care of his eight aunts.

 Palmer joined his mother in London in March 1955, shortly before his 15th birthday, living at a house on the Caledonian Road.
 He told the story as a student at Heriot-Watt University that he was a stowaway on a banana boat from Jamaica to London.
 Too young to work, he was assessed as educationally subnormal at his first school, and he was sent to Shelborne Road Secondary Modern.
 His cricketing skill gained him a place on the London Schools' cricket team, and a place at Highbury Grammar School.
 After leaving school in 1958 with six O-levels and two A-levels, in Botany and Zoology, he found a job as a junior laboratory technician at Queen Elizabeth College, London University, working for Professor Garth Chapman.
 He gained further qualifications studying one day a week at a local polytechnic.

-In 1961 Palmer studied at the University of Leicester, earning a degree (2:2) in Botany in 1964.
-He sought post-graduate work, and applied to study for an MSc at the University of Nottingham, funded by the Ministry of Agriculture, but he was unsuccessful at interview.
+In 1961, Palmer studied at the University of Leicester, earning a degree (2:2) in Botany in 1964.
+He sought post-graduate work, and applied to study for an MSc degree at the University of Nottingham, funded by the Ministry of Agriculture, but he was unsuccessful at interview.